 “I was a little bit nervous in the short.
 On the warm-up, my jumps were not that good and it was not the way I practiced them.
 It was not good,” said Cha shaking his head.
 “The long program was better, but I had little mistakes with the Salchow and I rushed the flip.
 I was still nervous, but I just tried to do my best and it was OK in the end.

 “I think what I liked most was that I skated well.
 That is more important to me than the score.
 I was a little surprised when my score came up.
 I was excited about breaking the World record.”

-He had a another runaway victory at his second event in Dresden, Germany, and headed to the Junior Grand Prix Final in Marseille, France where he landed in third.
+He scored a another runaway victory at his second event in Dresden, Germany, and headed to the Junior Grand Prix Final in Marseille, France where he landed in third.
 Another piece of history was written – it was the first time a Korean man had medaled at a junior Final.

 Cha had been looking for a coach in North America and in March 2015 he went to Toronto to work on his jumps with Brian Orser.
 He enjoyed the initial experience and decided to make the Toronto Cricket Skating and Curling Club his full-time training base.

 Last season, Cha won the junior division at the Skate Canada Autumn Classic.
 He placed fifth at the Youth Olympic Winter Games in Lillehammer, Norway, and seventh at the World Junior Championships in Debrecen, Hungary.

 The two-time national junior champion has also captured two bronze medals at the senior level.
 In January 2017, the young dynamo claimed his first senior national title in a runaway victory.
 Age ineligible for senior Championship events this season, he was assigned to Junior Worlds.